tylim88/Firelord/README.md

 - Any document reference or query document reference that read or query operation returns has exactly the same `read`, `write` and `compare` data type for all read write operations.

 - Firestore trigger runtime error if your array is empty when dealing with `in`, `not-in`, `array-contains-any`, `arrayUnion` and `arrayRemove`.
-The wrapper automatic handle this problem for you, you are free to use empty array.
+The wrapper automatic handle this problem for you, you are free to use an empty array.

 - Use `in` and `array-contains-any` with over 10 elements array, the wrapper chunk the array and create extra queries.
 Do not that same method does not work with `not-in`, which is unfortunate.